 A. Yes, participating in the AAPA could stimulate other members to comment on your work.
 Although a number of publishers print the work of other members, the best way to get published within the AAPA is to do it yourself.
 With the availability of desktop publishing and copy centers, it's not too difficult to become a publisher.

-Being published within the AAPA means about 250 other members have the opportunity to see your work.
-If you would like critical comments, it would be a good idea to mention it in your publication.
+Being published within the AAPA means all the other members see your work.
+If you would like feedback and comments, it would be a good idea to mention it in your publication.
 Otherwise readers might be too polite to offer an opinion.

 Q 3.
 How will I be compensated for any articles that I send you?
 Do I have to meet a quota, or write a certain number of articles to remain a member?

-A. Because we are amateurs, we write our articles and publish our papers just for the fun of it, without any financial compensation.
+A. Because we are hobbyists, we write our articles and publish our papers just for the fun of it, without any financial compensation.

 The AAPA doesn't have any activity requirement.
-As long as you keep sending in your dues, you will remain a member!
+As long as you send in your annual dues, you will remain a member.
 Of course, those who are most active receive the greatest enjoyment out of their membership.

 Q 4.
 You say that you need writers that need to express their creativity?
 I happen to suit that description!!
 What is the age limit?
 I am only 16 but I am an avid writer.
 Also, is this an organization that is run over the Internet, or by mail?

 A. There's no age limit.
 When the AAPA was founded in 1936 it was made up mostly of teenagers, and we have had active members who were even younger.
-I was 16 when I joined AAPA in 1970.
+I was 16 when I joined AAPA.
 Today more of our members fit into the retirement category, but all ages are welcome.

-Almost all of AAPA activity (including the monthly mailing of 15 to 20 amateur papers) takes place by postal mail, but most members have e-mail and use it to keep in touch.
+Almost all of AAPA activity (including the monthly mailing of amateur papers) takes place by postal mail, but most members have e-mail and use it to keep in touch.

 Q 5.
 I would like to write for the Association but I have no access to printing facilities that would print multiple copies.
 Do other individuals within the Association print what others write or do you have to print your own work?

 You can become a publisher even though you don't have a press.
-If you can create a master copy using a computer (or even a typewriter!), you could have it duplicated at a professional printer.
+If you can create a master copy using a computer (or even a typewriter!), you could have it duplicated at a professional printer or by using a photocopier.

 Q 6.
 What sort of articles does the association prefer?
 Do you just deal in the types of writing that you sent samples of or are you interested in current affairs-type issues?